netwerk-digitaal-erfgoed/ld-workbench/README.md

 npm run ld-workbench -- --configDir static/example
 ```

-Since this project is written in Typescript, your code needs to be transpiled to Javascript before you can run it (using `npm run build`).
+Since this project is written in Typescript, your code needs to be transpiled to Javascript before you can run it (using `npm run compile`).
 With `npm run dev` the transpiler will watch changes in the Typescript code an transpiles on each change.

 The configuration of this project is validated and defined by [JSON Schema](https://json-schema.org).
 The schema is located in `./static/ld-workbench-schema.json`.
 To create the types from this schema, run `npm run util:json-schema-to-typescript`.
 This will regenerate `./src/types/LDWorkbenchConfiguration.d.ts`, do not modify this file by hand.